Scientific Day 2025

 Understanding Kwashiorkor Better: New Clues from Advanced Biological Research | Bryan Gonzales, Ghent University

-Moderation: Rupa Kanapathipillai, OCP & Didier Guillemot, Institut Pasteur
+Moderation: Rupa Kanapathipillai, MSF-France & Didier Guillemot, Institut Pasteur

 Registration